Optimal execution and speculation with trade signals: The model

+\begin{remark} A key competitive edge of high-frequency traders are strategies that use their speed advantage and that employ trading signals, which include those that use limit order book information to predict order flow, see \cite{Lewis:14}.
+Other signals are designed to anticipate large meta orders split and routed to different exchanges at slightly different points in time.
+In our case study below, we consider a signal of whether an impending next order will provide or will consume liquidity. \end{remark}

-The trader's strategy is described by a process $(C_t)_{t\geq 0}$ of locally bounded variation starting at $C_{0-}=0$ and whose changes represent changes in the trader's inventory so that at any time $t$ the net number of shares sold or bought up to this moment is given by $C_t$.
-Trades can be of any size, i.e., $ D=\mathbb{R}$, or --- in line with market practice --- a multiple of a minimal lot size $\delta>0$, so $ D=\{...,-2\delta,-\delta,0,\delta,2\delta,...\}$.
-The set of admissible controls is therefore
+The trader's strategy is described by a process $(C_t)_{t\geq 0}$ of locally bounded variation starting at $C_{0-}=0$.
+Its changes represent changes in the trader's inventory so that at any time $t$ the net number of shares sold or bought up to this moment is given by $C_t$.
+We assume admissible strategies $C$ to induce uniformly bounded inventories: